 To reestablish the link between a layer and its mask, click between the layer and mask path thumbnails in the Layers panel.

-You can apply a layer mask to permanently delete the hidden portions of a layer.
+You can apply a layer mask to permanently delete the hidden portions of a layer [*].
 Layer masks are stored as alpha channels, so applying and deleting layer masks can help reduce file size.
 You can also delete a layer mask without applying the changes.

 - To remove the layer mask after applying it permanently to the layer, click the Apply Mask icon

-at the bottom of the Masks panel (CS6) or Properties panel (CS6).
+at the bottom of the Properties panel.

 Note: